stellar-deprecated/starlight/specifications/sep-payment-channel-mechanism.md

   - Operations sponsored by I:
     - One `BEGIN_SPONSORING_FUTURE_RESERVES` operation that specifies
     participant I as a sponsor of future reserves.
+    - One or more `CHANGE_TRUST` operations configuring trustlines on EI.
     - One `SET_OPTIONS` operation adjusting escrow account EI's thresholds such that I and R's signers must both sign.
     - One or more `SET_OPTIONS` operations adding I's signers to ER.